 See announced interim changes to program requirements due to the COVID-19 pandemic.

-The Advanced Training in Endocrinology Program is evaluated biennially by the Advanced Training Committee in Endocrinology to ensure that it’s in line with educational best practice.
+The Advanced Training in Endocrinology Program is evaluated biennially by the Advanced Training Committee (ATC) in Endocrinology and and the Aotearoa New Zealand Advanced Training Subcommittee (ATS) in Endocrinology to ensure that it’s in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
 You must ensure you’re following the correct requirements during your training.